noorus/tmdblib/README.md

 =======

 TMDblib is a small API wrapper for accessing [The Movie DB](http://www.themoviedb.org/)'s JSON API from C++ projects.
-TMDblib is currently Windows-only, and uses wide strings for internal and external text representation, but I'd appreciate any efforts to make it cross-platform.
-Let me know if you're interested.
+TMDblib is currently Windows-only, and uses wide strings for internal and external text representation.

 Usage
 -----